Lundalogik/move-to-go/README.md

 organization.integration_id = row.to_hash
 ```

 As long as your data is free from duplicates this will create a unique key, which is also recallable with the exact same input data.
+Do not use organization name as integration id.

 ## Rootmodel
 The rootmodel is an object that keeps track of your migrated data and turns it into a format Lime Go can read.
 The rootmodel helps you keep track go objects and relations between them during the migration